 - Humane treatment of food animals at the slaughter establishment

-- Overview of regulatory requirements for ritual slaughter of food animals in Canada
+- Overview of regulatory requirements for slaughter without pre-slaughter stunning of food animals in Canada

 - Humane stunning and slaughter of food animals and post-cut management